-The Protection Cluster (co-led by UNHCR and IRC) brings together 55 member organizations, which include actors of the three Sub-Clusters: Child Protection (led by UNICEF and World Vision), Gender Based Violence (led by UNFPA and Global Communities) and Humanitarian Mine Action (led by Afrin and Ehsem, whereas the number of IDPs who were reported as having returned to their community of origin is over 2,700 IDPs, with Ariha, Mhambal and Jisr-Ash-Shugur sub-districts recorded as the top three returnee destinations.

-Between January and August 2021, the Cluster tracked close to 230,000 individual displacements, which include second or third displacements, meaning that some people may have been forced to move multiple times within the same period and that the reasons for movement may vary.
+The Protection Cluster (co-led by UNHCR and IRC) brings together 52 member organizations, which include actors of the three Sub-Clusters: Child Protection (led by UNICEF and World Vision), Gender Based Violence (led by UNFPA and Global Communities) and Humanitarian Mine Action (led by The number of IDPs reported as having returned to their community of origin was close to 1,700 IDPs in September and 2,500 in October; with Ariha, Ehsem and Jisr-Ash-Shugur sub-districts recorded as the top three returnee destinations during both months.
+Between January and October 2021, the Cluster tracked over 273,000 individual displacements, which include second or third displacements, meaning that some people may have been forced to move multiple times within the same period and that the reasons for movement may vary.

-In August, close to 10,000 individuals received NFI assistance, in the form of NFI kits, kitchen sets, mattresses, jerry cans, carpets, solar lamps, tarpaulins, blankets and seasonal assistance such as fuel and stove, or through multi-purpose cash transfers.
-Shelter needs of approximately 55,000 people were addressed during the month, including the provision of emergency shelter, shelter rehabilitation and transitional shelters.
-Moreover, some 10,000 individuals were reached with infrastructure improvements in IDP sites such as roads and drainage.
+In September and October, over 119,000 individuals received NFI assistance, in the form of NFI kits, kitchen sets, mattresses, jerry cans, carpets, solar lamps, tarpaulins, blankets and seasonal assistance such as fuel and stove, or through multi-purpose cash transfers.
+Shelter needs of approximately 196,000 people were addressed during these months, including the provision of emergency shelter, shelter rehabilitation and transitional shelters.
+Moreover, some 141,000 individuals were reached with infrastructure improvements in IDP sites such as roads and drainage.
 The need for infrastructure support is still significant, especially for the sites that have been established by the IDPs themselves.
 Nearly a third of the 1,400 IDP sites in north-west Syria flood every year.

-As part of the COVID-19 response, as was recommended at the beginning of the pandemic in coordination with the WASH and Health Clusters, Cluster members have so far provided over 480,000 people with additional soap with NFI distributions in 2021.
+As part of the COVID-19 response, as was recommended at the beginning of the pandemic in coordination with the WASH and Health Clusters, Cluster members have so far provided some 494,000 people with additional soap with NFI distributions in 2021.